GIOVANNI B. FRISONI

 - Full Professor of Clinical Neuroscience at the University of Geneva, Switzerland, and

-- Head of the Memory Clinic of the Geneva University Hospital.
+- Director of the Memory Clinic at Geneva University Hospital

 SCIENTIFIC ACTIVITY: Brescia and Ginevra